igorsavinkin/entain-service-class/README.md

 1. React app makes a fetch request to `/leaderboard`
 2. Laravel controller calls the **PromotionService** service class
-3. The service executes the SQL query and returns DTO objects
+3. The service executes the SQL query and returns DTO objects or return cached data (for optimisation)
 4. Controller converts DTOs to JSON format
 5. React receives and displays the data in the leaderboard table